Italian Easter Cookies (Uncinetti): Light, Crisp & Traditionally Anise-Flavored

 Instructions

-3. Beat wet ingredients: In a large bowl, whisk eggs and sugar until light and frothy.
-Add oil, vanilla, and anise extract (or lemon zest) and mix well.
+In a large bowl, whisk together the eggs and sugar until pale and slightly thick.
+Add the oil, milk, anise extract, citrus zest, and salt.
+Mix well.

 Notes